-This would be both ugly and inefficient, and would negate many of the advantages of having type checking in Java.
-Java's solution to this is to allow classes to parameterize types.
+All of the objects in a Java collection have to have the same type.
+But what type?
+Java's solution (Java 5 in 2004) to this is to allow classes to parameterize types.
 For example, in Lab 2 you will implement a class called MyArrayList.
 Here is the start of this class declaration: